Overview: ‘Seeking Stability’

-- Complimentary airport shuttles for all OWAA attendees, including registered spouses/partners.
-Additional guests who are not actually registered will qualify for the $50 discounted rate
+- Complimentary airport shuttles for all OWAA attendees, including registered spouses/partners (additional guests who were not actually registered qualified for the $50 discounted rate)

 - Complimentary on-site shuttle transportation

 Jay Peak Resort is located in Jay, Vermont in the Northeast Kingdom.
-It is easily accessible via major highways plus air travel from the Northeast Kingdom International Airport, Burlington, Vermont or Montreal, Quebec (once travel across the border resumes – it is currently not allowed).
+It is easily accessible via major highways plus air travel from the Northeast Kingdom International Airport, Burlington, Vermont or Montreal, Quebec (when the border is open).

-Jay Peak is providing a shuttle from Burlington International Airport to Jay Peak Resort for all registered attendees (including spouses/partners that are actually registered as such).
-They are working on an online form for attendees to fill out with their arrival and departure times so that they can schedule pick ups at Burlington International (and returns) in the efficient manner for all.
+Jay Peak provided a shuttle from Burlington International Airport to Jay Peak Resort for all registered attendees (including spouses/partners that are actually registered as such).
+They created an online form for attendees to fill out with their arrival and departure times so that they could schedule pick ups at Burlington International (and returns) in the most efficient manner for all.

 Driving to Jay Peak:

 On your phone, Google maps works best.
 Use 830 Jay Peak Rd, Jay, Vermont 05859 as your Google Maps destination.
-If you’re using GPS, we’ve heard 1144 Access Road, Jay, VT 05859 is ideal, but have yet to try it ourselves.
-Below are estimated drive times and distances to give you an idea of how close Jay Peak Resort is to major metro centers and various major airports.
+If you’re using GPS, we heard 1144 Access Road, Jay, VT 05859 was ideal.
+Below are estimated drive times and distances to give one an idea how close Jay Peak Resort is to major metro centers and various major airports.

 - Albany, NY – 4.5 hours, 220 miles